cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

 1. When an object is referred to via a reference variable with an interface type, the only methods
-   than can be called using that variable are the ones declared in the interface, regardless of whether
+   then can be called using that variable are the ones declared in the interface, regardless of whether
    the object's class declared other methods.
 For example, even though the
    `getAbout()` method is declared in the [`SuperFancy.java`](src/cs1302/interfaces/impl/SuperFancy.java)
    class and therefore _is_ part of a `SuperFancy` object, it would not be available via an